sakaiproject/sakai/plus/docs/TESTING.md

 Follow the instructions in [Installing in Sakai](INSTALL-SAKAI.md) to set up a Sakai talking to Sakai.

 Create an instructor account and student account.
 Make sure both accounts have email addresses.
 This allows Sakai to keep you logged into both sites at the same time.
-Don't use SakaiPlus as 'admin' unless you add an email address to the admin account.
+Don't use SakaiPlus Launch as 'admin' unless you add an email address to the admin account.
+SakaiPlus works best when incoming accounts have email addresses so each user gets only one "user record" in SakaiPlus.

-Create a Sakai Site as the instructor and add the student account to the site - we will call this the "Main Site" - this site will serve as a proxy for the launch, roster, gradebook, and plus launch as if it were in in Canvas/D2L/Blackboard, etc.
+Create a Sakai Site as the instructor we will call this the "Main Site" - this site will serve as a proxy for the launch, roster, gradebook, and plus launch as if it were in Canvas/D2L/Blackboard, etc.
+Whilst creating the site, add the Gradebook, Lessons, and Plus Launch tools to you under-construction the Main Site.
+If you have installed the Plus Launch to correctly it should be available at the bottom of the tool list under "External Tools".

+After the site has been created, add the student account to the site.
 Don't log into the student yet - they should just be in the roster in the main site.

-As instructor, add the Gradebook, Lessons, and Plus Launch to the Main Site.

-Launch the Plus Launch link from the Main Site.
+As Instructor, Launch the Plus Launch link from the Main Site.
 You should now have two tabs - one on the Main Site and one on the Plus Site.
-The instructor can change the Site Description in and site title.  sites straight whilst testing.
+The instructor can change the Site Description in and site title.
+It is nice to change the site title of the Plus Site to help you keep the two sites straight whilst testing.

+The default configuration is to construct the Plus Site from a `!plus.site` template.
+This template site has a number of Sakai tools and the "Sakai Plus" tool that lets a teacher monitor how SakaiPlus is functioning.
+The Sakai Plus tool in the Plus Site is quite different from the Sakai Launch tool in the Main Site.

 From the Plus site, look at Site Info and verify that the roster has both the instructor and student (i.e. before the student has even launched SakaiPlus).